benbusby/piro/README.md

 *For a build guide with pictures, you can visit [the imgur album for the project here](https://imgur.com/a/DZqkBm9).*

-*For the previous Python implementation of the project, refer to the [python-raztot](https://github.com/benbusby/raztot/tree/python-raztot) branch.*
+***!!!
+NOTE:** The `main` branch of this project is currently being refactored and updated from the previous implementation, and not all features have been tested for functionality.
+If you would like to use a fully functioning release of the project, please use the [python-raztot](https://github.com/benbusby/raztot/tree/python-raztot) branch instead.*

 ## Browser Support (Latest Versions)